awslabs/sagemaker-debugger/docs/sagemaker.md

 SageMaker Debugger is on by default for supported training jobs on the official SageMaker Framework containers (or AWS Deep Learning Containers) during SageMaker training jobs.
 In this default scenario, SageMaker Debugger takes the losses and metrics from your training job and publishes them to SageMaker Metrics, allowing you to track these metrics in SageMaker Studio.
-You can also see the status of Rules you have enabled for your training job right in the Studio.
-[Here](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-visualization.html) are screenshots of that experience.
+You can also see the status of rules you have enabled for your training job right in the Studio, as shown in [these screenshots](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-visualization.html).

-## TensorBoard Visualization
+## TensorBoard visualization

-If you have enabled TensorBoard outputs for your training job through SageMaker Debugger, TensorBoard artifacts will automatically be generated for the tensors saved.
+If you have enabled TensorBoard outputs for your training job through SageMaker Debugger, TensorBoard artifacts are automatically generated for the tensors saved.
 You can then point your TensorBoard instance to that S3 location and review the visualizations for the tensors saved.

-## Example Notebooks
+## Example notebooks

-We have a bunch of [example notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger) here demonstrating different aspects of SageMaker Debugger.
+These [example notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger) demonstrate different aspects of SageMaker Debugger.